 - Add the syrup, lemon juice and vanilla and stir well for 1-2 minutes until it becomes thick and sticky.

-- Place the batter in the fridge to chill for about an hour.
+- If your batter is already thick and holding shape with a cookie scoop, no need to chill the dough.
+But if it's kind of soft and loose, place the batter in the fridge to chill for about an hour.
 This is necessary so that the batter fluffs up and creates soft, cloud-like cookies, as you see in the photos.

 - Bake for about 10-12 minutes until the edges are just beginning to turn a warm golden brown.
 Mine were done at 12 minutes.
 Cool on the pan for 10 minutes and use a thin spatula to carefully transfer to cool completely on a rack.
 These cookies are best the first day.
 They are still good by the 2nd day, but they do become almost too soft and crumble some.